April O'Neil: TMNT

-Teenage Mutant Ninja Turtles (2014 film)
+Teenage Mutant Ninja Turtles (2014 film) and Out of the Shadows

 April appears in the reboot Teenage Mutant Ninja Turtles with Megan Fox playing the role.
 During the film, she is again cast as a reporter for Channel 6 News and it is revealed that not only was April's father involved in the creation of the turtles as his experiments created the mutagen that turned them into what they are now, but that the young April (portrayed by Malina Weissman) was responsible for the Turtles and Splinter escaping the destruction of the lab where they were created when she released them into the sewers after the lab was destroyed by her father to prevent Shredder and Eric Sacks getting access to the mutagen.

 It was reported there was a filmed but unused scene of a fight within April, Vernon Fenwick, Karai, and The Foot in downtown Manhattan that was cut from the finished film.
 Will Arnett, who played Vernon, said his character "comes out just at the right moment [and] hits Karai with the gurney and knocks her off balance a little bit.
 Then April kind of finishes her off."

-Fox was given a Golden Raspberry Award for Worst Supporting Actress for her bland portrayal of O'Neil.
+Fox was given a Golden Raspberry Award for Worst Supporting Actress for her portrayal of O'Neil.

-Teenage Mutant Ninja Turtles: Out of the Shadows

-Fox reprised her role in the sequel Teenage Mutant Ninja Turtles: Out of the Shadows.
+Fox reprised her role in the 2016 sequel Teenage Mutant Ninja Turtles: Out of the Shadows.

 Teenage Mutant Ninja Turtles: Mutant Mayhem

 April appears in the 2023 CGI film Teenage Mutant Ninja Turtles: Mutant Mayhem, she is voiced by Ayo Edebiri.
-She is portrayed as a plus-sized teenage black girl who also wears glasses like Donatello and is the love interest to Leonardo.
+She is now portrayed as an overweight teenage black girl who also wears glasses like Donatello and is the love interest to Leonardo.
 April is depicted as wanting to be a journalist, but is camera shy, resulting in an incident where she vomited and earned the nicknames "April O'Puke" and "Puke Girl" from her classmates.
 She plays a vital role in the climax where she spreads the message that the Turtles are fighting against Superfly and not with him.
 In the post-credits scene, she is seen attending prom with Leonardo, though clarifies she is only doing so as a friend.
 This is the second black iteration of the character since the Rise of the Teenage Mutant Ninja Turtles series, produced by Nickelodeon also in this case.
 (Note: Attributed to multiple references:)